MENU

 o Contribute to the improvement of living conditions in the least developed World's Smallest Economies

-o Facilitate the exchange of knowledge, technology, and best practices among the World’s Smallest Economies
+o Facilitate the exchange of knowledge, technology, and best practices across the World’s Smallest Economies

-o Provide support for sustainable economic, social, political, and environmental development in the World's Smallest Economies
+o Provide support for sustainable economic, social, and environmental development of the World's Smallest Economies

 High Income